 My Mission

-Humanoid robots are becoming capable, but not yet safe enough to deploy at scale in human environments.
+Physical AI systems are becoming increasingly capable, but not yet safe enough to deploy reliably in human environments.

-My research builds the missing layer: a policy-agnostic runtime safety shield that enforces provable guarantees from semantic intent to torque-level execution.
+My research builds a central missing layer: a policy-agnostic runtime safety shield that enforces provable guarantees from semantic intent to torque-level execution.

-Long-term, this work aims to establish certifiable safety infrastructure for physical AI in Europe and translate formal guarantees into deployable systems.
+Long-term, I aim to help establish certifiable safety infrastructure for physical AI in Europe and translate this into real-world, deployable systems.

 Near-Term Research

-Recent progress in foundation models suggests that general humanoid autonomy may be within reach.
+Recent progress in foundation models suggests that general-purpose robot autonomy may be within reach.
 Yet real-world deployment still relies on human supervision, similar to safety teleoperation in autonomous driving.

 As OpenAI co-founder and former Chief Scientist Ilya Sutskever remarked, we are shifting from the “age of scaling” back into an “age of research”.
 Scaling improves capability; it does not provide guarantees.
 What is required are algorithmic advances that introduce structure and formal guarantees.